EtDu/Pyblockchain/README.md

 To do list:
 - implement proof of work
-- implement mining reqrds + transactions
+- implement mining rewards + transactions
 - implement wallets???